celo-org/celo-composer/README.md

 ## About The Project

 Celo Composer allows you to quickly build, deploy, and iterate on decentralized applications using Celo.
-It provides a number of frameworks, examples, and Celo specific functionality to help you get started with your next dApp.
+It provides a number of frameworks, templates, deployment and component support, and Celo specific functionality to help you get started with your next dApp.

+It is the perfect lightweight starter-kit for any hackathon and for quickly testing out integrations and deployments on Celo.

 <p align="right">(<a href="#top">back to top</a>)</p>